holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

             User(Vec<u8>),
             // Broadcast one's own agent info.
             AgentInfo(AgentInfoSigned),
-            // Announce that one or more DHT transforms have been published for
+            // Announce that one or more DHT operations have been published for
             // which the receiver is believed to be an authority; it is expected
             // that they will follow up by sending `FetchOp` messages to request
-            // the transforms.
+            // the operations.
 Because the remote node may claim authority for a
             // range of basis hashes, multiple operations MUST be permitted to
             // be announced in one message.
             Publish {